caiocsgomes/caiogomes.me/app/content/posts/10-argo-app-of-apps-with-helm/index.md

 This is specially useful when we want to bootstrap a cluster and want argocd to take care of deploying all the applications in the cluster.
 In this scenario we only deploy the *app-of-apps* application, and, as this application contains all the other applications as child apps, argocd will take care of deploying yhem.

-This pattern is describes in argocd documentation: https://argo-cd.readthedocs.io/en/stable/operator-manual/cluster-bootstrapping/
+This pattern is described in argocd documentation: https://argo-cd.readthedocs.io/en/stable/operator-manual/cluster-bootstrapping/

 Being practical, there are several cluster apps that we need when creating a cluster, like monitoring, logging, ingress, controllers, etc.
 Being specific now, things like *aws-load-balancer-controller*, *kube-prometheus-stack*, *external-secrets*, etc.